TKO VS KO – Major Differences Between Technical Knockout And Knockout!

 TKO In Boxing

 TKO happens in boxing when a fighter is deemed unfit to continue a fight by the referee after being hit hard and repeatedly by his opponent.
 In this case, the fighter isn’t unconscious.
-He just couldn’t fight back anymore because he’s injured or lost all his energy.
+He just couldn’t fight back anymore because he was injured or lost all his energy.
 The referee immediately jumps in and stops the fight to avoid further injury complications.

 TKO In MMA